newlandsmc/host/SVMC-GAME-3/README.md

 CREATE USER 'plotsquared'@localhost IDENTIFIED BY 'Cy34cS4mWpdJ62X8';
 CREATE USER 'premiumvanish'@localhost IDENTIFIED BY 'p9td448Rmn46jY36';
 CREATE USER 'nickname'@localhost IDENTIFIED BY 'iE0vxIkXVlCe9Ue4';
-GRANT ALL PRIVILEGES ON khavalon_aurelium.* TO 'aurelium'@localhost;
-GRANT ALL PRIVILEGES ON khavalon_coreprotect.* TO 'coreprotect'@localhost;
-GRANT ALL PRIVILEGES ON khavalon_gpdata.* TO 'griefprevention'@localhost;
 GRANT ALL PRIVILEGES ON asthonia_aurelium.* TO 'aurelium'@localhost;
 GRANT ALL PRIVILEGES ON asthonia_coreprotect.* TO 'coreprotect'@localhost;
 GRANT ALL PRIVILEGES ON asthonia_gpdata.* TO 'griefprevention'@localhost;